Doctors Push Back As Congress Takes Aim At Surprise Medical Bills

 The main message physicians are using to bring lawmakers into their corner?
 "We just want to be paid a fair amount for the services rendered," Pak-Teng says.

-Her congressman Malinowski has not endorsed any surprise billing legislation.
+Her congressman, Malinowski, has not endorsed any surprise billing legislation.
 In congressional testimony in July, he cited the "extra $420 million" in medical debt patients in New Jersey reckon with each year.

-"There are many things that Republicans and Democrats sincerely disagree about in this body," he said, "I don't think that this is one of them.
+"There are many things that Republicans and Democrats sincerely disagree about in this body," he said.
+"I don't think that this is one of them.
 I don't see any philosophical difference amongst us about whether people should be stuck with massive surprise medical bills."

 Doctors say they are taking the brunt of the criticism for the burden of surprise billing.